GluuFederation/docs-ce-prod/docs/source/admin-guide/openid-connect.md

  - `sub` - Subject of the token, as defined in JWT [RFC7519].
 Usually a machine-readable identifier of the resource owner who authorized this token.
  - `aud` - Service-specific string identifier or list of string identifiers representing the intended audience for this token, as defined in JWT [RFC7519].
  - `iss` - String representing the issuer of this token, as defined in JWT [RFC7519].

+Also it is possible to run introspection script before JWT creation and transfer claims from script response into JWT.
+Read more about introspection script [here](custom-script/#introspection)

 <!-- Commented out due to lack of browser support.
 ### Token Binding